 Contextualization and authorization of publications

 The new site has been designed to address the problem of academic authority that so often accompanies open access publishing.
 All eScholarship publications are now displayed within a viewing frame that establishes their association with UC departments, research units, journals, or publishing programs.
 The peer review status of individual publications is also indicated through the use of an immediately recognizable icon.
-A statement regarding eScholarship’s definition of peer review is available in the "Policies" section of our site.

 In addition, individual publications now benefit from a much stronger association with the larger corpus of publications with eScholarship, both through disciplinary and campus-based browse functions and via our “Similar Items” recommender.